neverRare/stick-docs/features.md

 foo: Int = 2  -- foo have type `2`
 ```

-## Pretty dynamic but actually static
+## Seemingly dynamic but actually static

 Because values have always have narrowed type, it may not make sense that a variable is constrainted to its first inferred type as what other typed languages does.